全球系列大賽

 Will the Organizing Committee assist with arranging airline tickets, accommodations, and practice facilities during the live rounds of the competition?

-No, however the Organizing Committee will recommend New York hotels and practice facilities to all qualified contestants in the live rounds of the competition.
+No. However the Organizing Committee will recommend New York hotels and practice facilities to all qualified contestants in the live rounds of the competition.

 It depends on the nationality of the winner.

 No tax will be withheld for prize winners who are U.S. citizens or permanent residents.
 Winners must complete a W-9 form, which will be kept on file with NTD.
 This form provides the necessary information for issuing a 1099-MISC to the winner.
-It is the winner’s responsibility to report this income to the US Internal Revenue Service (IRS) and file income tax accordingly.
+It is the winner’s responsibility to report this income to the U.S. Internal Revenue Service (IRS) and file the income tax accordingly.

 However, depending on the winner’s country of residence, an exception to the withholding tax may apply if the U.S. has a tax treaty with that country.